 The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-In the academic year 2020-2021, at Riddings Infant and Nursery School, the percentage of Pupil Premium (PP) children in full time education is 30% which currently equates to 53 children.
+In the academic year 2023-2024, at Riddings Infant and Nursery School, the percentage of Pupil Premium (PP) children in full time education is 36.2% out of a total of 177 children.

 We also focus some of our budget on targeted intervention in English and Maths through the use of TAs in the classroom.
-Positive Play, Lego Club, behaviour management and transition activities also make up just some of the emotional support and well-being interventions that also take place to aid our children, as well as the employment of a part-time Family Support Worker, who works with identified families in school.
+Positive Play, ELSA, behaviour management and transition activities also make up just some of the emotional support and well-being interventions that also take place to aid our children, as well as the employment of a part-time Family Support Worker, who works with identified families in school and a Joint Wellbeing Mentor who works between Riddings Infant and Nursery and Riddings Junior Schools.

 For more information on how our school uses the Pupil Premium Funding, see the reports below.

-The 2020/2021 report also includes a summary and evaluation of spending from the previous academic year.
+The 2023/2024 report also includes a summary and evaluation of spending from the previous academic year.
+The report will next be evaluated in the Autumn term 2024/25.

 If you think your child may be entitled to the Pupil Premium, please see the additional information and then click on the link below to apply: